nfredmond/DOT-Dashboard/combined_documentation.md

 2. **Scenario Results Viewer**: Located at `src/components/scenario-results.tsx`, this component visualizes the results of scenario runs, including metrics like congestion levels, emissions, and accessibility.

-3. **GIS Visualization**: Located at `src/components/scenario-map-view.tsx`, this component displays the spatial impacts of scenarios through interactive maps, allowing users to visualize zone-based and network-based metrics from the CAMP model.
+3. **GIS Visualization**: Located at `src/components/scenario-map-view.tsx`, this component displays the spatial impacts of scenarios through interactive maps, allowing users to visualize zone-based and network-based metrics from the GreenChAMP (Green DOT Chained Activity Modelling Process) model.

 4. **Scenario Insights**: Located at `src/components/scenario-insights.tsx`, this component displays AI-generated insights and analysis for a specific scenario.